mataroa-blog/mataroa/README.md

 ### Set up subdomains

-Because mataroa works primarily with subdomain, one needs to add to their `/etc/hosts` a few custom entries.
+Because mataroa works primarily with subdomain, one cannot access the basic web app using the standard `http://127.0.0.1:8000` or `http://localhost:8000` URLs.
+What we do for local development is adding a few custom entries on our `/etc/hosts` system file.

 Important note: there needs to be an entry of each user account created in the local development environment, so that the web server can respond to it.